ThiriMon1/drivewise_azure/README.md

-# DriveWise Car Dealership System (Student name: Thiri Mon, ID: 616932)
+# DriveWise Car Dealership System (Author : Thiri Mon, ID: 616932)
 ## Problem Statement:
 The current manual car dealership system is limited by its dependency on office hours and in-person interactions.
 This creates obstacles for customers who must visit the dealership to buy cars, often during restricted business hours.
 As demand for convenience and accessibility increases, there is a need for a digital solution to enhance customer experience and operational efficiency.